"Jesus feeds the five thousand" is the only miracle by Jesus that is recorded in all four Gospels; and they all vary somewhat in their accounts.

 (Moses had told them there would be a prophet like himself)

 Then they began to follow Jesus; many simply hoping for more free food.

-But, wouldn't that a natural thing to do?
+But, wouldn't that be a natural thing to do?
 After all, the miracle where Jesus feeds the five thousand was the same thing Moses had done.